Postnatal depression and perinatal mental health

 If you can, try to keep your thoughts entirely on this one thing, really taking in all the small details.
 This can help you take a moment to calm down.

-This information was published in July 2016.
-We will revise it in 2019.
+This information was published in April 2020.
+We will revise it in 2023.

 If you want to reproduce this content, see our permissions and licensing page.